Chapter 19.30

 (1) Generally.
 Except as specified in subsection (2) of this section, any nonconformance that was illegal when initiated must immediately be brought into conformance with this chapter.
 The city may, using the provisions of this chapter or any other applicable law, immediately abate any nonconformance that was illegal when initiated.

 (2) Exceptions.
-If a nonconformance has ever been in complete conformance with an applicable zoning code it may continue to exist subject to the provisions of this chapter, and it is not subject to abatement under subsection (1) of this section.
+If an illegal nonconformance has ever been in complete conformance with an applicable zoning code it may continue to exist subject to the provisions of this chapter, and it is not subject to abatement under subsection (1) of this section.

 19.30.060 Immediate compliance with certain provisions required.

 (1) Generally.
-Regardless of any other provision of this chapter, the following nonconformances must be immediately brought into conformance with the applicable regulations:
+Regardless of any other provision of this chapter, the following nonconformances must be immediately brought into conformance with the applicable regulations of this title:

 (a) Nonconformance that constitutes a public nuisance under FWRC Title 7;

-(c) Nonconformance with the standards in the International Fire Code, to the extent that the nonconformance poses a threat to life or safety, as determined by the director in consultation with the appropriate fire safety officials;
+(c) Nonconformance with the standards in the International Fire and Building Codes, to the extent that the nonconformance poses a threat to life or safety, as determined by the director and fire marshal;

-(d) Nonconformance with the provisions in Chapter 19.125 FWRC, Articles III and IV, and Chapter 19.130 FWRC, Articles V through VII, regarding parking and storage of large vehicles in residential zones;
+(d) Nonconformance with the provisions in Chapter 19.130 FWRC, Article VII, regarding parking and storage of large vehicles in residential zones;

-(e) Nonconformance with the provisions in Chapter 19.140 FWRC regarding portable outdoor signs;
+(e) Nonconformance with the provisions in Chapter 19.140 FWRC regarding portable signs;

 (f) Nonconformance with the provisions in Chapter 19.140 FWRC regarding location of signs extending over rights-of-way.